anthony-tabbal/parkinglotapp/README.md

 ### How to run application using Docker:

 ###### Step 1:
-open a new terminal session in the directory of each Springboot app (ParkingLot, StatisticsService, TicketingService) and run the following command in each one:
+open a new terminal session in the directory of each Springboot app (ParkingLot, StatisticsService, TicketingService) but while packaging Ticketing and Statistics Services, ParkingLotApp should be running.
+Run the following command in each session for packaging:
 - " mvn package "

 build a docker image for these 3 spring boot applications by using the following commands on the directory of each app: